isaacnmm/pestpolicy-hugo2XX/content/posts/what-are-hvlp-sprayers-used-for/index.md

 layout: post
 ---

-[[HVLP](https: //pestpolicy. com/can-you-clean-hvlp-with-acetone/) Sprayers](https: //pestpolicy. com/best-hvlp-paint-[sprayer](https: //pestpolicy. com/how-to-clean-a-paint-sprayer/)-for-latex-paint/) or (high-volume, low-pressure spray guns) are used for furniture finishing, building painting, marine finishing, and auto refinishing for a finer finish and less overspray.
+[[HVLP](https://pestpolicy.com/can-you-clean-hvlp-with-acetone/) Sprayers](https://pestpolicy.com/best-hvlp-paint-[sprayer](https://pestpolicy.com/how-to-clean-a-paint-sprayer/)-for-latex-paint/) or (high-volume, low-pressure spray guns) are used for furniture finishing, building painting, marine finishing, and auto refinishing for a finer finish and less overspray.

 Spray guns are mainly linked to a compressor that'll help propel the paint aggressively onto its target - but this may cause only less than 50-percent landingon the desired project.
 The air-pressurized gun is made up of a compressor, nozzle, and a paint basin.
 The painter presses the gun trigger allowing the paint and compressed air to mix - and the mixture is released as a spray.